snabbco/snabb/README.md

 If you wish to port to an unsupported platform, please get in touch for help.
 All contributions welcomed.

 Porting to different Linux processor architectures is a matter of filling in the constants and types that differ.
 The `ctest` tests will flag issues with these, although many platforms are also missing headers which makes it more complex.
 If you can provide qemu target information that would be helpful as the platform can be added to the test suite, or easily available hardware.
+We currently support all the platforms that LuaJIT does, so new platforms will require Lua support or new LuJIT ports.

 Porting to different OSs is a fair amount of work, but can generally be done gradually.
-The other BSDs are very similar to NetBSD, FreeBSD and OSX.
-Solaris has an ABI defined by libc not the kernel ABI, which would mean that you should probably target that.
+There is a lot of code sharing with the BSD operating systems so porting to new ones is just a matter of finding the differences; DragonflyBSD is the main one left to support.
+Solaris support would be nice to have, but it differs more than the BSDs.
 The first thing to do is check the base shared types, and work out if there are issues with large file support if it is a 32 bit platform.
 There is a fair amount of shared code that should just work once the types and constants are defined.

 If you want to port this to a different language, then get in touch, as I have some ideas and plans along this route, though I am trying to get a good fairly stable interface in Lua first.
 Pypy and Ruby ought to be suitable targets as they have an ffi; I also intend to do a classic Lua port using the C API.
 I intend to use reflection to generate more generic data for the ports, and rework how files are included.
 The first thing to do is just prototype some basic functions to see what is needed.
 Get in touch if you are interested in a port!